-In duodenal switch, the stomach is permanently reduced up to 85% in a “vertical sleeve” shape.
+In the duodenal switch, the stomach is permanently reduced up to 85% in a “vertical sleeve” shape.
 This allows the patient to feel fuller faster which forces the patient to consume less food.

-The malabsorptive technique is when the small intestines is surgically rearranged to bypass a significant portion of the intestines.
+The malabsorptive technique is when the small intestines are surgically rearranged to bypass a significant portion of the intestines.
 This causes calories and other nutrients to be bypassed without being absorbed.
 The juices of the bile and the pancreatic still interact with the food, just at the end of the intestines.

 The expected weight-loss of the duodenal switch can be higher than roux-en-y gastric bypass.
 Patients can expect to lose 70% of their excess weight, having most of the weight fall off in 12 to 18 months.

 Duodenal switch is a highly complicated procedure, with surgery time between three to four hours.
 Where other procedures only require a few nights in recovery, this procedure requires between three to four nights in recovery.

 Because of the highly intensive malabsorptive component, patients will require lifetime nutritional supplements.
 Patients who neglect this can go on to include osteoporosis, and other deficiencies.

 Being a Good candidate for duodenal switch means that patients have a BMI over 40.
 Candidates with obesity-related disease make more qualified candidates.
 These illnesses include hypertension, sleep apnea, type 2 diabetes and others.
 We work on patients between the ages of 18 to 65 but does make exceptions for individuals.
 Contact our helpful staff to learn more today.